 Attempts, measures, and other actions taken by the private sector, government, media organizations, and civil society in an attempt to contain or prevent the continuation of a campaign, its effects, or messaging.
 Mitigation is both a stage in the life cycle, and one of the variables in the code book under which Casebook codes fall.

-Distribution of conflicting information in an attempt to cloud public perception of an individual, group, or topic, making the target subject more complex or confusing.
-Muddy the waters is a Casebook value under the "Strategy" variable in the code book.
+Muddy the waters is a Casebook value under the "Observable outcomes" variable in the code book.

-Tacit coalitions or groups of people who share some, but not all, political positions, primarily congregate online (though not exclusively), and often come together as a swarm to act in unison as a political force.
+Tacit coalitions or groups of people who share some, but not all, political or social positions, primarily congregate online (though not exclusively), and often come together as a swarm to act in unison.
 Networked factions maintain these coalitions using shared phrases, hashtags, memes, or similar media.
-These factions can form and dissolve according to the political context.
+These factions can form and dissolve according to the political or social context.
 Networked faction is a Casebook value under the "Attribution" variable in the code book.

 Platforms that have both an editorial arm and a self-publishing arm that allows users to publish and post their own articles and other content.
 Examples include Medium and Buzzfeed Community.
 Open editorial platforms are a Casebook value under the "Network Terrain" variable in the code book.